 W3 Total Cache is an awesome WordPress plugin.
 It improves the SEO and user experience of your site by increasing website performance and reducing download times.
 This is done by caching data onto servers so that when visitors return to your website it loads faster than the first time.

 Sumo has a whole set of tools to grow an audience using your blog.
 They are most known for their lead-in web forms to build an email list.
-You can see it in action at the top of this post where I use a smart bar to direct readers to a specific landing page I made with an email marketing service called MailerLite.
+Thanks to Sumo I made a smart bar to direct readers to a specific landing page I made with an email marketing service called MailerLite.
 There is a free and premium version but you’ll most likely only need the free one.

 If you want to learn more about MailerLite and building an email list read this post.